naccdata/nacc-flywheel/docs/development/index.md

        command="/home/vscode/bin/fw-beta gear",
        description="run fw gear command for project_management",
        workdir="project_management/src/docker")

+    experimental_run_shell_command(
+        name="validate",
+        command="fw-beta gear --validate manifest.json",
+        description="validate gear manifest for project_management",
+        workdir="project_management/src/docker")
    ```

 which describes a Docker image target that depends on the manifest file, and the pex target in the python directory.
-It also enables a target `gear` that allows running `fw gear` in the context of the `project_management/src/docker` directory.
+It also enables a target `gear` that allows running `fw gear` in the context of the `project_management/src/docker` directory, as well as validating the gear manifest.

 ### Gear scripts